The Key to Survival: Viking Warrior Diet

 We need the energy to survive and we get that from the foods we eat and these warriors definitely know how to innovate and make the most out of the very limited ingredients available at that time.
 Although their diet may lack some important nutrients here and there, what they ate during the middle ages is actually commendable considering that the not so well-off Vikings ate better than an English peasant.

 Vikings ate either hog meat, horse meat, mutton, goats and had beef during meal times.
 Aside from being good animal raisers and catchers, they’re also known to be avid hunters so they also get their protein source from bears, elk, and reindeer meat too.
 And since they get to spend time on the water, it’s not surprising that they eat a lot of fish like stockfish and herrings for an additional source of key protein

 One of the highlights of their meals is having “skause”, a boiled meat stew wherein they add several more cuts of meats and vegetables as the days go by in replacement of the ones that were already devoured.
 They continue doing this until the broth becomes more concentrated and appetizing.
 It’s also worth noting that they eat this along with some sourdough loaves and some of them would prefer to add milk to it to further enhance and develop the taste of this bread.

-Apart from getting their dose of protein and carbs, they also ate different fruits and vegetables that they cultivated like white carrots, beans, peas, cabbages and berries to name a few.
-They also use a variation of seasonings and herbs, including but not limited to mustard, cumin, horseradish and coriander, in order to spice things up and give more flavor to their dishes.
+Apart from getting their dose of protein and carbs, they also ate different fruits and vegetables that they cultivated like white carrots, beans, peas, cabbages, and berries to name a few.
+They also use a variety of seasonings and herbs, including but not limited to mustard, cumin, horseradish, and coriander, in order to spice things up and give more flavor to their dishes.

 Thanks for reading our blog post and watch out for our next one!